salesforce/apollo/README.md

     ./mvnw clean install -Ppre -DskipTests

-This will perform a full build, including the deterministic SQL execution module.
+This will perform a full build including the deterministic SQL execution module.
 After this is complete, you do not need to do this again.
-You can build Apollo normally, without the deterministic SQL module and to do so cd to the root directory of the repository and then:
+You can build Apollo normally without the deterministic SQL module and to do so cd to the root directory of the repository and then:

     ./mvnw clean install

 Note that the  _install_  maven goal is **required**, as this installs the modules in your local repository for use by dependent modules within the rest of the build.
 You must have invoked maven on the Apollo project root with the " install" goal at least once, to correctly build any arbitrary submodule.

-You can, of course, use the "--also-make-dependents" argument for maven "-amd" if you want to build a particular module without performing the full build.
+You can use the "--also-make-dependents" argument for maven "-amd" if you want to build a particular module without performing the full build.

 ### Building Apollo Isolate Enclaves